 “Yeah,” said Castel excitedly.
 “That’s our promised bottle girl.”

 A lithe, young, round-faced girl approached the hut.
-She wore a black miniskirt barely below the buttocks and a bubblegum pink, tightly cropped halter top.
-She carried a plastic bucket filled with ice and Rheingold beer.
+She wore a black miniskirt barely below the buttocks and a bubblegum pink, cropped halter top.
+Carried a plastic bucket filled with ice and Rheingold beer.
 Duquel rushed over to help with the load.
 She wore no shoes.
 Her long, dark hair sat in a tight bun over a flashy red bandana.
 Duquel saw she was Asian but not Vietnamese.

 “Shut up, you low-down dirty grunt,” scolded Thibo.

 Papio stared intently at the newcomer as if seeing ghosts dancing around her.
 Without a hello, she introduced herself bluntly.
+“My name is Susana Xuxu.
+Call me Sue.”

 Xuxu stared at him confounded, but went on.
-“I’ll be your flight attendant today.
-Any shenanigans on board, and I’ll throw you off the airplane.”
+“It’s Susana.
+I’ll be your flight attendant today.
+Any shenanigans on board, and I’ll throw you off mid-air.”
 Her English sounded Southwestern.

 Everyone remained silent.
 Duquel smiled gallantly.
 Xuxu noticed and kissed him lightly on the cheek.